 Another culprit that tags along with scarring is Hyperpigmentation.
 Technically this isn’t scarring but it is commonly misinterpreted as scarring which causes confusion with treatment plans and outcomes.
 When the body is healing an area of injury or inflammation it can produce extra melanin and in response leave a mark of hyperpigmentation.

 Sometimes this can clear up on its own over time.
 Other times some help is needed to even out the skin tone.
 Topical options like hydroquinone or retinols can help exfoliate the pigmentation over the course or time.
 Lasers can treat quicker by targeting the pigment specifically and breaking it up.
 To someone who has already dealt with the scarring as well as what caused it- it is very important to finish the process by lifting the pigmentation.

-At Dermablue we treat our patients from start to finish offering options for most scenarios to not only help scarring but also treat what may cause scarring before it gets to that point such as acne.
+At DermaBlue, we treat our patients from start to finish offering options for most scenarios to not only help scarring but also treat what may cause scarring before it gets to that point such as acne.
 As a team we work together to formulate the best treatment plan specific to that patient for their best outcome.
 Scarring can have negative impact without treatment.
-Our patients are what makes Dermablue what it is today.